pascual143/MemoryGameJavaScript/README.md

 # Memory Game JavaScript
-  Game to practice with yor memory
+  Game to practice with yor memory.

 # Features
   - Guess the couple